We are happy to offer Housing Contracts to our JMU Transfer Students!

 Under the federal Fair Housing rules, individuals have a right to have an Emotional Support Animal in their dwelling, even in buildings that prohibit pets.
 The US Department of Housing has determined that university housing is subject to the same regulations for Emotional Support Animals as other types of homes and apartments.
 Fair Housing rules and case law affirm that students living in university housing have rights as emotional support animal owners, just as they would if they were living in non-university housing.

-The housing contract is binding for the entirety of the fall and spring semesters and will not be cancelled because a student has changed their mind about living on campus.
-The contract may only be cancelled within 5 business days after it is signed.
+The housing contract is binding for the fall and spring semesters and will not be canceled because a student has changed their mind about living on campus.
+The contract may only be canceled within 5 business days after signing it.